AnicetNgrt/BackpackProblem_Java/README.md

-# BackpackProblem_Java
+# KnapsackProblem_Java
 Java project for the uni.
-Solving the backpack problem with 3 techniques.
+Solving the 0/1 knapsack problem with 3 techniques.